Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Discussion

-Medicaid expansion remains an ongoing policy debate in the United States, with states such as Wyoming, Alabama, and North Carolina reportedly considering expanding their programs.
+Medicaid expansion remains an ongoing policy debate in the United States, where as of 2022 twelve states have not expanded their eligibility requirements.
 Our study estimates the effect of Medicaid expansion on adult uninsurance rates; however, the primary reason this effect interesting is that Medicaid enrollment is not automatic for eligible individuals.
 If the goal of Medicaid expansion is to increase insurance access for low-income adults, state policy-makers also may wish to make it easier or even automatic to enroll in Medicaid.